To see all content, you will need the current version of Adobe Flash Player.

 Museum HoursSaturdays: 2 p.m. - 4.pm (except holiday weekends)Sundays: 2 p.m. - 4 p.m. (except holiday weekends)Special tours by request.
 Call the town office at (828) 396-3131 for more information.

 Click on the icon above to view the updated brochure.

-LOOK WHAT'S NEW!Put curser over underlined items to go directly to the correct page.Photo ContestThe Granite Tablet for March - April 2018 (click on .pdf icon)People's Choice Award for QuiltsCalendar of Special Exhibits at the MuseumA Virtual Hike to the FallsUpcoming Events Sponsored by the Historical AssociationGranite Falls Historical Association Membership Registration
+LOOK WHAT'S NEW!Put curser over underlined items to go directly to the correct page.The Granite Tablet for May - June 2018 (click on the .pdf icon)Photo ContestA Virtual Hike to the FallsUpcoming Events Sponsored by the Historical AssociationGranite Falls Historical Association Membership Registration

 Click on the icon above to see the special brochure for youth.

-The museum is currently featuring the personal sports collection of Scott Triplett, including Madison Bumgarner memorabilia, along with a tribute to persons from Granite Falls who have been inducted into the Caldwell County Sports Hall of Fame.In September, there will be an exhibit of entries in the musuem photo contest.
+The museum is currently featuring the personal sports collection of Scott Triplett, including Madison Bumgarner memorabilia, along with a tribute to persons from Granite Falls who are in the Caldwell County Sports Hall of Fame.In September, there will be an exhibit of entries in the musuem photo contest.
 Click here for more information.

 http://www.magix.com http://www.magix.com http://www.magix.com

 Located in the Historic Home of Andrew Baird